IgnacioCarlucho/deepPID/README.md

 python main.py --alg iddpg --gpu gpu --epochs 1000
 ```

 The alg argument selects with which algoritm to train the agent, iddpg or it3.
 Results on the real robot can be obtained such as:

 ![alt text](https://github.com/IgnacioCarlucho/deepPID/blob/master/figs/DPID_spchangevelocity.png)

+The algorithm periodically saves the actions and velocities obtained every x number of epochs, this number can be changed by using the argument *save_mod*.
+The neural networks are saved automatically after the max number of epochs is achieved.

 ## DDPG demos